crowding/iterors/README.md

 Besides requiring less boilerplate, iterors also perform faster, particularly when using higher-order iterator functions (which used to require setting up and tearing down a tryCatch for every iteration.)

-A third benefit is that because `iterors` does not force you to use exceptions for flow control, debugging iterator code is easier, as your stack traces are no longer swallowed by `tryCatch`.
+A third benefit is that because `iterors` does not force you to use exceptions for flow control, debugging code using `iterors` is easier, as your stack traces are no longer swallowed by `tryCatch`.

 ## Installation